 Today the words Cassini-Huygens or Cassini will hit the news headlines is a big way.
-Not because of dramatic storms battering us here on Earth, and no animals or people will be swept away by the final dramatic events unfolding close to Saturn, the true ‘Lord of the Rings’.
+This will not be because of dramatic storms battering us here on Earth.
+No animals or people will be swept away by the final dramatic events unfolding close to Saturn, the true ‘Lord of the Rings’.

 This is a challenging post to write, for us.
-We want to balance our excitement of the breathtaking human achievement drawing to a close, with an impression of why Cassini-Huygens matters.
-But we have to try and, what we miss out, we urge you discover via our links to NASA.
+We want to balance our excitement of the breathtaking human achievement drawing to a close.
+Our report gives an impression of why Cassini-Huygens matters.
+We have to try and, what we miss out, we urge you discover via our links to NASA.

 Wondering Why Cats are Blogging about Saturn and Science?